iamlaksh1/site/content/posts/Esri REST JS.md

 ArcGIS REST JS is a lightweight collection of JavaScript modules that allows users to access ArcGIS services and develop mapping and spatial analysis applications.

-Esri recommends two ways of achieveing this using Esri ArcGIS REST JS via ArcGIS Identity Manager.
+Esri recommends two ways of achieveing Authentication using Esri ArcGIS REST JS via ArcGIS Identity Manager.

 - ArcGISIdentityManager.beginOAuth2 and ArcGISIdentityManager.completeOAuth2 for oAuth 2.0 in browser-only environment.
 - ArcGISIdentityManager.authorize and ArcGISIdentityManager.exchangeAuthorizationCode for oAuth 2.0 for server-enabled application.

-There is a [sample code provided by Esri](https://github.com/Esri/arcgis-rest-js-samples/blob/main/samples/express-oauth-advanced/README.md) for implementing advanced OAuth on the server side, which includes options for refreshing tokens and handling expiration.
+Here is a [sample code provided by Esri](https://github.com/Esri/arcgis-rest-js-samples/blob/main/samples/express-oauth-advanced/README.md) for implementing advanced OAuth on the server side, which includes options for refreshing tokens and handling expiration.

 #### Advanced uses for Authentication Features